You’ve worked hard to build your real estate team and business, but now you are starting so feel some stress.

 Real Estate Team Plus: You’ll Get Some Help

 Most small business owners started out with very small or non-existent staff, and you fit right into that category.
 You respond to every call, you send out every email and you go to every meeting.
 At a certain point, you just may not be able to handle the work load, and you decide to hire an assistant.
 If you get lucky and your hire is successful, you can off-load a lot of the mundane tasks that are beginning to slow you down.
-This much needed relief can make you more relaxed, and you can focus on more upper level tasks.
+Just make sure your hire isn’t looking for a way to make 10 dollars fast.
+You want someone committed.
+And this much needed relief can make you more relaxed, and you can focus on more upper level tasks.
 If you don’t have to personally answer every phone call, you’ll have a lot more time to do what you do best.

 Real Estate Team Minus: It Won’t Be You

 Even if the person you hire has worked with you for many years, you can’t expect a clone of yourself.
 And if you hire an experienced person, he or she may still do things differently than you would.
 A warm body may provide some relief in the work-load department, but there is no guarantee that you will be completely satisfied.

 In the beginning, most small business owners do everything themselves, and if that describes your style, you may not be happy with the emails your new assistant writes, or the way he or she answers the phone.
 Yes, you can adjust and do more training, but there will always be a difference between your employees and you.